stephan192/dwdwfsapi/README.md

   Range: 0 (=no warning) to 4 (=extreme weather)

 - **`expected_warnings : list of dicts`**
-  Dictionary containung all expected warnings
+  Dictionary containing all expected warnings ("Vorabinformationen", urgency="future")

   See section warning dictionary for more details
     expected_warnings : dict